Entenmann's

-Entenmann's is a formerly American-owned company, now owned by the Mexican conglomerate Grupo Bimbo, that manufactures baked goods and delivers them throughout the United States to supermarkets and other retailers for public sales.
+Entenmann's is a formerly American-owned company, now owned by the Mexican conglomerate Grupo Bimbo, that manufactures baked goods and delivers them throughout the US to supermarkets and other retailers for public sales.
 Often, they are known to have display cases at the end of store aisles.
-The company offers dessert, cup, loaf, and crumb cakes, and donuts, cookies, pies, cereal bars, muffins, Danish pastries, and among other baked goods, buns.
-In the past several years, they have added designer coffee flavors along with scented candles to their product line to broaden their appeal.
+More than 100 different items carry the Entenmann's brand, including dessert, cup, loaf, and crumb cakes; donuts, cookies, pies, cereal bars, muffins, pastries, and other baked goods including buns.
+The company has added coffee flavors and scented candles to their product line.

-Today, more than 100 different items carry the Entenmann's brand, which is currently owned by Bimbo Bakeries USA.